RyoAtsuta/DBDummyGenerator/README.md

 # DBDummyGenerator
 ## Description
-This tool generates dummy data into databases you specified based of the information_schemas of the databases, so you don't need manually to add dummy data or to implement a program each time.
+This tool generates dummy data into databases you specified based on the information_schemas of the databases, so you don't need manually to add dummy data or to implement a program each time.

 ## Python Version